Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Proof of Theorem

 where $\boldsymbol\nu^t\sim F_{Y,t}$.
-Because the average of a convergent sequence converges to the limit of the sequence, the average variance of the $Z_j$ converges to $\mat{V}_Y ( \vec{x})$, and because $||Z_j||^2$ is bounded by our second moment assumptions on the latent position distributions and $\lambda_{\mathrm{min}}(\mat{V}_Y( \vec{x})) > 0$, the Lindeberg condition is satisfied, and we can apply the multivariate Lindeberg-Feller central limit theorem to conclude that
+Because the average of a convergent sequence converges to the limit of the sequence, the average variance of the $Z_j$ converges to $\mat{V}_Y ( \vec{x})$.
+We therefore apply the multivariate Lindeberg-Feller central limit theorem to find that

 in distribution for $n\to\infty$.
 Hence, by Slutsky's Theorem we conclude that:

 in distribution for $n\to\infty$.
 This proves the first of the two limit theorems stated in Theorem~\ref{result:CLT}.

 The proof for the result on the right embedding follows a similar argument.
 From \eqref{eq:YminYPdecomp}, Proposition \ref{prop:RatesforVariousTerms3}, and the identities $\Ymat=\YmatP\Rtilde^{-1}$, $\WY = \Rtilde \Wmat$, we have